Anora

 This movie follows the whirlwind romance between Anora, a 23 year-old stripper, and Ivan, the 21 year-old son of a Russian Oligarch.
 The first half is a fairy tale.
 But the clock strikes midnight when Ivan’s parents find out about his and Anora’s marriage.

-During that opening scene, we don’t see Anora’s body for long while she dances.
-The camera zooms in on her face and we see her radiance and control.
-This could be a reversal—Anora’s spirit, not her body, draw us in.
+That opening scene is our first reversal.
+We don’t see Anora’s body for long before the camera zooms in on her face.
+Her spirit, not her body, draws us in.
 She wears her nudity like armor.

 What’s underneath that armor?